-- Three possible plant layouts were initially considered, as illustrated in Figures 1-3.
-However, for the purpose of this document, the shorter distances between the EfW Plant and the Dockyard Site in relation to the earlier study work will be taken for simplicity (the distances do not vary by much between each of the layouts). - The following plant operating parameters have been assumed from data provided by the EfW plant supplier (Reference 2),: - o Plant boiler design steam conditions are pressure 60bar(a), temperature 420 °C. To ensure calculations are appropriately conservative, 65 bar(a) / 420 °C has been assumed as a worst case. - Boiler size estimate at 1.6m diameter and 12m in length, based on 275,000 tonne/year (waste) - a thermal capacity of around 97MWth (LCV basis).
+- Three possible plant layouts were initially considered and the illustration at Figure 1 records the current. - The following plant operating parameters have been assumed from data provided by the EfW plant supplier (Reference 2),: - Plant boiler design steam conditions are pressure 60bar(a), temperature 420°C. To ensure calculations are appropriately conservative, 65 bar(a) / 420°C has been assumed as a worst case. - Boiler size estimate at 1.6m diameter and 12m in length, based on 275,000 tonne/year (waste) - a thermal capacity of around 97MWth (LCV basis). - Steam turbine 28.2MW electrical gross output. - o Waste fuel is domestic refuse, CV of 10 GJ/tonne net.

-- Steam turbine 28.2MW electrical gross output. - Waste fuel is domestic refuse, CV of 10 GJ/tonne net. - o 275,000 tonnes/year waste - The CHP supply network heat demand has been estimated at 78.185 MWh (Reference 3)
+- o 275,000 tonnes/year waste - The CHP supply network heat demand has been estimated at 78.185 MWh (Reference 3)